Trump Unauthorized: Plot

 Donald decides to pursue business in Atlantic City, where he plans to open the Trump Plaza Hotel and Casino.
 Donald hires his brother, Robert, to oversee his casino plans.
 Donald and Robert convince Harrah's to become a partner in the project after arranging for construction vehicles to work on the site, to give the impression that construction is already underway despite not being scheduled to start for another six months.
 When Donald realizes that the world's tallest building is not located in New York, he announces plans to have such a building constructed on the Penn Central site, as part of a project called Television City.
 However, Donald's plans are rejected by New York City mayor Ed Koch.
 Donald learns of the city's failed renovation attempts for the Wollman Rink and subsequently finishes the project, but Koch still will not allow construction of the Television City tower.

 To promote his new book, The Art of the Deal, Donald suggests in an interview that he may become a candidate in the 1988 U.S. presidential election.
 At a book signing, Donald meets Marla Maples and the two begin a secretive relationship that is eventually reported in newspapers.
 Peter is later killed in a helicopter crash.
 For additional publicity, Donald tells a reporter that he had also been scheduled to fly on that helicopter.
 During a vacation in Aspen, Ivana discovers that Marla is also there and the two engage in a verbal fight that creates additional headlines.
 Donald eventually brings Marla as his date to the grand opening of the Trump Taj Mahal resort in Atlantic City, a project that Robert had warned against.
 On opening night, difficulties arise when half of the slot machines are shut down; as a result, Robert decides to quit overseeing Donald's casino projects.
 With $2 billion in debt, Donald faces the possibility of bankruptcy.
-Donald convinces financial officials to loan him more money to maintain the popularity of his brand name so he can eventually pay off the debt.
+Donald convinces financial officials to lend him more money to maintain the popularity of his brand name so he can eventually pay off the debt.
 Years later, Donald has recovered from his financial problems and meets a television producer who pitches an untitled reality series that would star Donald and would involve him firing people.
 Donald initially is reluctant, stating that he does not like to fire people because it makes him uncomfortable; however, the producer tells him that the firings would not be real.